Jim Steen: Coaching swimming at Kenyon

+NCAA championships, All-Americans

 Steen's teams have won more NCAA championships than any other team in any division or any sport.
-Under his leadership the Lords won 31 consecutive NCAA Division III championships, the first having been in 1980, while the Ladies have won 17 consecutive (23 nonconsecutive) titles beginning 1984.
-In over 30 years at Kenyon, Coach Steen has developed over 150 NCAA champions and over 300 All-Americans.
-He has coached several Olympic Trial qualifiers, Division I All-Americans, and been voted CSCAA Division III Coach-of-the-year twelve times.
-He has also produced more post-graduate scholars than any other coach in any division, and places high importance on students' academic performance as well as athletic success.
+Under his tenure, the Kenyon Lords Men's Swimming Team won 31 consecutive NCAA Division III championships, the first having been in 1980.
+Twenty-nine (29) NCAA Men's Championships are officially credited to Steen as head coach, as he was not credited in two years when he was taking sabbaticals from Kenyon, including 1968.
+Kenyon's women's swim team have won 17 consecutive (23 nonconsecutive) titles beginning 1984, of which 21 are officially credited to Steen.
+In over 30 years at Kenyon, Steen has developed over 150 NCAA champions and over 300 All-Americans.

+NCAC Conference performance

+Steen's championship seasons have been just as consistent on the conference level.
+Since the 1984-85 season, when Kenyon joined the North Coast Athletic Conference (NCAC), the Kenyon's men's and women's swimming and diving teams have taken 23 conference NCAC championships.

+Honors

+Steen's honors in the swimming community are extensive, and have repeated in many consecutive years, as have his NCAA championship seasons.
+He has been voted College Swimming Coaches Association of America (CSCAA) Division III Coach-of-the-year twelve times.

+He is a 26-time winner of the American Swimming Coaches Association (ASCA) Certificate of Excellence.
+He received the National Collegiate and Scholastic Swimming Trophy in 1994.
+He has also received the ASCA Gold Award of Excellence in 1996 and shortly after his retirement received CSCAA’s Lifetime Achievement Award in 2012.

+For his work with the Kenyon Men, Steen was made a five-time NCAC Coach of the Year and he received the same award eight times for the Kenyon women's team.

+Academically he has produced more postgraduate scholars than any other coach in any division, and places high importance on students' academic performance as well as athletic success.

+Work outside coaching

 In 1996 Coach Steen took a one-year sabbatical from Kenyon College to consult with many of America's top coaches prior to the Atlanta Olympic Games.
-He was also consulted during the designing and building of the swimming facilities for the Kenyon Athletic Center in 2002.
+Like a number of long-serving college swim coaches, he was consulted during the designing and building of the swimming facilities for the Kenyon Athletic Center in 2002.
 In August 2008, he was invited to give an informational "pep talk" to the Ohio State Buckeyes football team.

 Steen was an early adopter of sports psychology and used visualization and cross training practices long before other programs.

-Steen is the creator of the Power Rack, and began the Elite Swim Camps, which have grown to sports other than swimming.
+Steen has served on both the CSCAA Executive and NCAA Rules Committee.
+During his career, he has traveled throughout the U.S. conducting a number of swim clinics.
+He has achieved recognition in both America and internationally through his training methods, scholarly articles, vigorous presentation skills, and Kenyon's unprecedented success as champions.

+Retirement

 Steen retired from coaching in 2012 after 36 years.
-He was replaced by Kenyon former Kenyon swimmer Jess Book, who has won three consecutive NCAA Division III titles.
+He was replaced by former Kenyon swimmer Jess Book, who has won three consecutive NCAA Division III titles.